ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-21-comparison-of-ethereum-classic-and-fiat-monetary-policies/index.md

 ## Uncle Blocks

-Fiat money does not have blocks, thus uncle blocks.
+Fiat money does not have blocks, thus no uncle blocks.
 Ethereum Classic has uncle blocks.

 Each time a block is created in ETC, there may be up to two extra blocks that will get paid a minimal fee for the effort of building them.
 This was done because due to ETC’s mining algorithm, there is a probability that more than one block may be built by miners per round.